Interested in Using the NLSC?

 - Served as simultaneous and consecutive interpreters at U.S. Central Command (CENTCOM) exercise planning conferences and training exercises in Jordan and Kyrgyzstan

-- Supported Joint Prisoners of War Accounting Command (JPAC) in the search for fallen U.S. heroes overseas
+- Supported Joint Prisoners of War, Missing in Action Accounting Command (JPAC) in the search for fallen U.S. heroes overseas

 - Interpreted and translated for the Intelligence Community